rethinkdb/www/_posts/2016-01-29-angular2-typescript.md

 thing that comes along in the future.

 The original AngularJS offered some good ideas, but it wasn't a very good framework in practice.
-Its successor, Angular 2, addresses many shortcomings while retaining many of the strengths that made the original framework popular.
+Its successor, [Angular 2][angulario], addresses many shortcomings while retaining many of the strengths that made the original framework popular.
 With the benefit of a clean break, the developers behind Angular 2 were able to exorcise many of the framework's most pernicious